PIANC APAC 2020 is a biennial conference series focusing on harbours, ports and recreational boating in the Asia Pacific region.

 This Symposium will bring together a range of multi-disciplinary groups, including engineering, planning, restoration ecology, resource economics, and policy experts, to discuss recent international developments in nature-based solutions for coastal, port and estuary applications.
 The Symposium will highlight the latest innovations worldwide, lessons learnt, and implementation challenges from users across a spectrum of backgrounds (from researchers to practitioners to end users).

+The final Program will be released in October.
 Note that the Symposium is part of PIANC’s APAC Conference and attendees are encouraged to register for the Symposium and the full conference.

 For any enquires about the content of the Symposium, please contact Prof. Ryan Lowe on email@example.com.